- Off road parking

 All ground floor.
 Two bedrooms: 1 x double, 1 x twin.
 Bathroom with bath, shower attachment off taps, basin and WC.
 Fitted kitchen with dining area.
 Sitting room.

 Calor gas central heating.
 Electric oven, gas hob, microwave, fridge/freezer, washing machine, TV with Freeview, DVD, CD/radio, WiFi, selection of books, games, DVDs and CDs.
 All fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Travel cot and highchair on request.
 Off road parking for 2 cars.
 Small rear lawned garden.
 Front patio with garden furniture.
 One well-behaved dog welcome.
 Sorry, no smoking.
 Shop and pub 1.5 miles.
-Note: Limited WiFi signal.
+Note: WiFi can be intermittent.

 - Last minute